jFarrow02/devops-bootcamp/ch12-iac-with-terraform/16-modules.md

 We can create our own modules, but we can also re-use existing modules created by others!

-Terraform maintains a repository of modules for use in the Terraform documentation.
+Terraform maintains a [registry](https://registry.terraform.io/) of modules for use in the Terraform documentation.